janipalsamaki/salesforce-lightning-playwright-examples/README.md

 - [Playwright](https://playwright.dev/) can access the shadow DOMs.
 - Here's examples of interacting with various elements.
 - Visible browser is enabled for demo purposes.
-- The presenter mode is enabled for demo purposes.
 - [SelectorsHub](https://selectorshub.com/) works well for finding the initial locators.

 ## Demo app